google/robotstxt-spec-test/README.md

 $ go get -u github.com/google/addlicense
 ```

-Use it like this to make sure all file have the licence:
+Use it like this to make sure all files have the licence:

 ```
 $ ~/go/bin/addlicense -c "Google LLC" -l apache .